AliceSchutz/Alice-Schutz-Github-Profile-Page-/README.md

 ### Hello World👋

-I'm Vitor Schutz but here on the internet, you might know me as PixelNerd, I love programming and solving problems, I'm from Brazil and I have great experience with Game Development but currently I work as a Back-End Programmer in Python
+I'm Alice Schutz but here on the internet, you might know me as PixelNerd, I love programming and solving problems, I'm from Brazil and I have great experience with Game Development but currently I work as a Back-End Programmer in Python

 ### My work🔧